christhomas/kubernetes-cluster/README.md

 ## Make the Master schedulable

 If you want to make the master schedulable.
 Then you can use this command.
-Replace <name> with your node name
+Replace [node] with your node name
 ```
-kubectl taint nodes <name> node-role.kubernetes.io/master-
+kubectl taint nodes [node] node-role.kubernetes.io/master-
 ```

 WARNING: Making the master schedulable stops it from protecting itself against rogue pods which might overload